alexpeterhall/quotes/quotes.md

 ## Obstacles / Adversity / Resilience

+"Hope begins in the dark, the stubborn hope that if you just show up and try to do the right thing, the dawn will come." - Anne Lamott
+"You don't always need a plan.
+Sometimes you just need to breathe, trust, let go, and see what happens." - Mandy Hale "My barn having burned down, I can now see the moon." - Mizuta Masahide (17th century Japanese poet and samurai) "Everything that hurts us, everything that is some way negative in a given situation, whether you will become wise or become wounded is your choice." - Sadhguru
+"It's not what happens to you, but how you react to it that matters." - Epictetus "How does it help, to make troubles heavier by bemoaning them?" - Seneca "If only you can go through difficult times with inner grace, you will see that every situation we face is an opportunity to enhance our lives." - Sadhguru
-"A certain amount of opposition is a great help to a man.
+"What matters most is how well you walk through the fire." - Charles Bukowski "Those things that hurt, instruct." - Benjamin Franklin "A certain amount of opposition is a great help to a man.
 Kites rise against, not with, the wind." - John Neal, author and critic (25 Aug 1793-1876)
-"Everything that hurts us, everything that is some way negative in a given situation, whether you will become wise or become wounded is your choice." - Sadhguru
-"How does it help, to make troubles heavier by bemoaning them?" - Seneca "If only you can go through difficult times with inner grace, you will see that every situation we face is an opportunity to enhance our lives." - Sadhguru
 "Create small victories anywhere you can to keep moral up."
 "You're in control of how you respond to the ups and downs of life.
 You're in control of how you talk to yourself."
 "When you're up to your nose in shit, keep your mouth shut." - Jack Beauregard in My Name is Nobody (1973), played by Henry Fonda
 "How do you choose to suffer?"
 "Pain is inevitable.
 Suffering is optional."
 "Stick with the situation at hand.
 Why is this so unbearable?
 Why can't I endure it?
 You'll be embarrassed to answer." - Marcus Aurelius
-The pity party was not well attended.
+"The pity party was not well attended."
-"What matters most is how well you walk through the fire." - Charles Bukowski "Those things that hurt, instruct." - Benjamin Franklin "Happy events make life delightful but they do not lead to self-discovery and growth and freedom.
+"Happy events make life delightful but they do not lead to self-discovery and growth and freedom.
 That privilege is reserved to the things and persons and situations that cause us pain." - Anthony De Mello
-"It's not what happens to you, but how you react to it that matters." - Epictetus "Demand not that events should happen as you wish; but wish them to happen as they do happen, and your life will be serene." - Epictetus
+"Demand not that events should happen as you wish; but wish them to happen as they do happen, and your life will be serene." - Epictetus
 "The best things are the most difficult." - Plutarch "The greatest danger that may befall anyone, is to fall into a rut." - Frank H. Cheley